Why Brittney Griner was in Russia and what it has to do with U.S. women's basketball

 At home, Griner is a seven-time WNBA All-Star center who plays for the Phoenix Mercury.
 But like many other WNBA stars, Griner heads overseas during the WNBA's off-season to make more money.

-Griner plays for UMMC Ekaterinburg, as does fellow WNBA star and Mercury teammate Diana Taurasi.
+Griner plays for UMMC Ekaterinburg, as did fellow WNBA star and Mercury teammate Diana Taurasi, who left the Ekaterinburg team at the end of 2017.

 As of a union agreement signed in 2020, the average income of a WNBA player was less than $130,000, with salaries maxing out somewhere around $500,000.
 It's a stark contrast to the salaries earned by top male NBA players, which often go up to tens of millions of dollars.